jthet/coe352-homeworks/hw4/README.md

 # Homework 4

-This directory contains a Python script named "bisection.py" that uses the Bisection Method to find an approximate root of a function within a specified interval.
+This directory contains a Python script `bisection.py` that uses the Bisection Method to find an approximate root of a function within a specified interval.

 ## Script Description: